hexbyt3/CFW4SysBots/README.md

 - **Payload injection fails**: Try reinstalling drivers or using a different USB cable
 - **SysBot won't connect**: Verify your IP address and ensure your game is running
 - **Black screen after injection**: Ensure you're using the correct fusee.bin file for your setup
+- **Mod chip not booting**: Consult your mod chip documentation for specific troubleshooting steps

 ## Additional Resources